 The cheapest A3 ‘Titanium’ trim starts at $33,300, while the same trim on the A4 costs $39,100.
 The price difference is therefore around $6k, and relatively more costly options on the A4 can further widen that gap.

 The A4 does however come with more standard features, even at the base trim.
-Most notable is the ‘Convenience Package’ which features keyless engine start/stop and entry, Audi side assist, aluminium window surrounds and LED interior lighting.
+Most notable is the ‘Convenience Package’ which features keyless engine start/stop and entry, Audi side assist, aluminum window surrounds and LED interior lighting.
 This option costs $1,150 on the A3.

 The trademark Audi singleframe front-grille is present on both Audis, but sharper and slimmer headlights make it possible to distinguish the two cars from the front.